Image-to-Brain Signal Generation for Visual Prosthesis with CLIP Guided Multimodal Diffusion Models: Related Works

-\textbf{EEG Signal Generation:} Due to the difficulty in collecting EEG signals~\citep{jiang2016recognition} and the tremendous success of GANs in image generation~\citep{goodfellow2016deep}, researchers have turned their attention to using GANs to generate EEG signals for dataset augmentation~\citep{hartmann2018eeg,luo2020eeg}.
+Due to the difficulty in collecting EEG signals~\citep{jiang2016recognition} and the tremendous success of GANs in image generation~\citep{goodfellow2016deep}, researchers have turned their attention to using GANs to generate EEG signals for dataset augmentation~\citep{hartmann2018eeg,luo2020eeg}.
 However, GANs are known to suffer from training instability~\citep{arjovsky2017wasserstein}, which limits their effectiveness in generating reliable brain signals.

-Given the limitations of GANs and the recent success of diffusion models in generating high-quality, diverse samples~\citep{ho2020denoising, dhariwal2021diffusion}, we propose leveraging denoising diffusion probabilistic models for brain signal reconstruction.
-Since brain signals include not only EEG signals but also MEG signals, we develop a unified image-to-brain framework that can handle multiple brain signals while maintaining high biological similarity to ground truth responses.
+Given the limitations of GANs and the recent success of diffusion models in generating high-quality, diverse samples~\citep{ho2020denoising, dhariwal2021diffusion}, we leverage DiT for brain signal generation.
+Since brain signals include not only EEG but also MEG, we develop a unified image-to-brain framework that can handle these two types of brain signals.